Perry Como: Early years

 Como was born in Canonsburg, Pennsylvania, about 20 mi southwest of Pittsburgh.
-He was the seventh of 13 children and the first American-born child of Pietro Como (1877–1945) and Lucia Travaglini (1883–1961), who both emigrated to the US in 1910 from the Abruzzese town of Palena, Italy.
+He was the seventh of 13 children and the first American-born child of Pietro Como (1877–1945) and Lucia Travaglini (1883–1961), who both immigrated to the US in 1910 from the Abruzzese town of Palena, Italy.
 Como did not begin speaking English until entering school since the Comos spoke Italian at home.
 The family had a second-hand organ his father had bought for $3; as soon as Como was able to toddle, he would head to the instrument, pump the bellows, and play music he had heard.

 Pietro, a mill hand and an amateur baritone, had all his children take music lessons even if he could barely afford them.
 In a rare 1957 interview, Como's mother, Lucia, described how her young son also took on other jobs to pay for more music lessons; Como learned to play many different instruments, but never had a voice lesson.
 He showed more musical talent in his teenaged years as a trombone player in the town's brass band, playing guitar, singing at weddings, and as an organist at church.
 Como was a member of the Canonsburg Italian Band along with bandleader Stan Vinton, father of singer Bobby Vinton and often a customer at Como's barber shop.

 Como started helping his family at age 10, working before and after school in Steve Fragapane's barber shop for 50¢ a week.
 By age 13, Como had graduated to having his own chair in the Fragapane barber shop, although he stood on a box to tend to his customers.
 Also around this time, Como lost his week's wages in a dice game.
 Filled with shame, Como locked himself in his room and did not come out until hunger got the better of him.
 Como managed to tell his father what had happened to the money his family depended on.
 His father told Como that he was entitled to make a mistake and that he hoped his son would never do anything worse than this.